 Abuse is a violation of an individual’s human and civil rights by any other person or persons.
 Abuse may consist of a single act or repeated acts.
 It may be physical, verbal or psychological, it may be an act of neglect or an omission to act, or it may occur when a person with care and support needs is persuaded to enter into a financial or sexual transaction to which he or she has not consented, or cannot consent.
 Abuse can occur in any relationship and may result in significant harm to, or exploitation of, the person subjected to it.
 Adult safeguarding is the process of protecting adults with care and support needs from abuse or neglect.
-This may include empowering and enabling people to protect themselves.
+This will include empowering and enabling people to protect themselves.

 Type of abuse: